JanHerca/urantiapedia/output/wikijs/article/FAQ/About_God.md

 **God Is First Truth**_

 > God is the first truth and the last fact; therefore does all truth take origin in him, while all facts exist relative to him.
 God is absolute truth.
-As truth one may know God, but to understand--to explain--God, one must explore the fact of the universe of universes.
+As truth one may know God, but to understand—to explain—God, one must explore the fact of the universe of universes.
 [UB 102:6.6](/en/The_Urantia_Book/102#p6_6)
 >
 > To science God is a possibility, to psychology a desirability, to philosophy a probability, to religion a certainty, an actuality of religious experience.
 [UB 102:6.8](/en/The_Urantia_Book/102#p6_8)